-MCOs shall notify the DHS and the OCI in writing at least thirty (30) calendar days prior to any substantial proposed change in business operations.
-Substantial changes included changes in articles and bylaws, organization type, geographical service areas, provider agreements, provider availability, plan administration, financial projections and guarantees and any other change that might affect the financial solvency of the organization.
+MCOs shall notify the DHS and the OCI in writing at least ninety (90) calendar days prior to any substantial change in business operations.
+Substantial changes include changes in articles and bylaws, organization type, geographical service areas, provider agreements, provider availability, plan administration, financial projections and guarantees, changes to the MCO's Medicaid, Medicare, or private lines of business, and any other change that might affect the financial solvency or create additional financial risk for the MCO.
 In addition, any transaction, or series of transactions, that exceed the lesser of 5% of the MCO's assets or 10% of net assets as of December 31 of the immediately preceding calendar year shall be deemed material and considered a substantial change.
 Furthermore, any changes in the items listed in Administrative Code Ins.
 9.05(3) (FCP) and Ins 57.05(4) (FC) shall also be filed under this section.